-We work closely with Lancaster City Council's Housing Standards team when an applicant has stated that their current rented accommodation is in disrepair.

-It will be expected that an applicant has already raised the problem with their Landlord in writing before a Lancaster City Council officer visits.
-This will give the Landlord the opportunity to carry out the necessary works before involving Lancaster City Council and possible enforcement action.

-Applicants will be made fully aware that if a Lancaster City Council officer visits and identifies serious defects with the property that they are under a statutory duty to take appropriate steps to remedy the defects and this will involve contacting the Landlord and/or agent.

-If an applicant is living in accommodation where the conditions pose an ongoing and serious threat to health and safety of the residents and where there are Band A, Category 1 hazard(s) that have been found following an assessment by the Council's Housing Standards team can not be resolved by the landlord, the applicant will be placed in Band B.

-If an applicant's home is in emergency disrepair and a prohibition order has been served on the property, the applicant will be placed in Band A.
+- 3.15.1.
+We work closely with Lancaster City Council's housing standards team when an applicant has stated that their current rented accommodation is in disrepair. - 3.15.2.
+It will be expected that an applicant has already raised the problem with their landlord in writing before a Lancaster City Council officer visits.
+This will give the landlord the opportunity to carry out the necessary works before involving Lancaster City Council, and possible enforcement action. - 3.15.3.
+Applicants will be made fully aware that if a Lancaster City Council officer visits and identifies serious defects with the property, that they are under a statutory duty to take appropriate steps to remedy the defects, and this will involve contacting the landlord and/or agent. - 3.15.4.
+If an applicant is living in accommodation where the conditions pose an ongoing and serious threat to health and safety of the residents, and where there are Band A, Category 1 hazard(s) that have been found following an assessment by the council's housing standards team that cannot be resolved by the landlord, the applicant will be placed in Band B. - 3.15.5.
+If an applicant's home is in emergency disrepair, and a prohibition order has been served on the property, the applicant will be placed in Band A.

-3.16 Assessing social and welfare priority
+3.16.
+Assessing social and welfare policy

-If an applicant's household includes someone with a particular need for settled accommodation and who cannot be expected to find/afford suitable accommodation in the future then they will be awarded priority under social and welfare.

-The band you will be placed in will depend on whether this is assessed as being an urgent, high or medium need.
+- 3.16.1.
+If an applicant's household includes someone with a particular need for settled accommodation and who cannot be expected to find/afford suitable accommodation in the future, then they will be awarded priority under social and welfare. - 3.16.2.
+The band you will be placed in will depend on whether this is assessed as being an urgent, high, or medium need.
 We will usually require information from another public agency such as the police or social services before awarding social and welfare priority.
 This priority is decided by the Choice Based Lettings Manager.

-3.17 Employment
+3.17.
+Employment

+- 3.17.1.
 In the Lancaster district there are some social housing providers who have local lettings policies where certain properties are allocated to applicants in employment.
-We do not give additional priority to applicants in employment but we do capture this information.
-This is to ensure only applicants in employment to bid on these properties.
+We do not give additional priority to applicants in employment, but we do capture this information.
+This is to ensure only applicants in employment qualify to bid on these properties. - 3.17.2.
 To be eligible for these properties an applicant or member of their household needs to be in permanent employment.
-Permanent employment will include self-employment and temporary contracts but not casual employment.
-This will include part-time employment but it will need to be for a minimum of 16 hours per week or 70 hours per calendar month.
+Permanent employment will include self-employment and temporary contracts of more than 12 months, but not casual employment.
+This will include part-time

-If an applicant is on a zero hours contract but can demonstrate that on average (over a minimum three month period) that they have been employed for a minimum 16 hours per week or 70 hours per calendar month) then they will be classed as being in employment.

-The applicant will need to provide documentary confirmation of this.
+- employment, but it will need to be for a minimum of 16 hours per week or 70 hours per calendar month. - 3.17.3.
+If an applicant is on a zero-hours contract but can demonstrate that on average (over a minimum three-month period) that they have been employed for a minimum 16 hours per week or 70 hours per calendar month), then they will be classed as being in employment. - 3.17.4.
+The applicant will need to provide documentary confirmation of this. - 3.17.5.
 This does not override the qualification criteria for local connection and income.

-4. How the Scheme Operates
+4. How the scheme operates